Blue Dog Coalition: Membership

 In the early years of the caucus, the Blue Dogs were viewed by some as the political successors to Southern Democratic groups such as the Boll Weevils or conservative coalition.
 The Boll Weevils may, in turn, be considered the descendants of the Dixiecrats and the "states' rights" Democrats of the 1940s through the 1960s, and even the Bourbon Democrats of the late 19th century.

-In 2014, there was no mention of social issues in the official Blue Dog materials.
 By January 2019, McClatchy reported a transformation of the Blue Dogs from a coalition of 'southern white men' to 'a multi-regional, multicultural group.'
 At that time, the coalition included two African-American members, one Vietnamese-American, one Mexican-American, and only five members from Southern states.

 As of April 2024, the coalition included 10 members.
 At that point, the coalition's membership was smaller than it had ever been since its formation.
+As of 2026, the coalition has ten members, six of whom are also members of the New Democrat Coalition.